fkie-cad/hexter/README.md

 ```bash
 $ winBuild.bat [/t hexter] [/m Release|Debug] [/b 32|64] [/h]
 ```
 The correct path to your build tools may be passed as a parameter or just changed in the script [winBuild.bat](winBuild.bat) itself.
+Thats the place to correct the path to your cmake installation as well.

 ### DLL : Windows (MsBuild) & cmake ###
 ```bash